South Western Railway zone

 The South Western Railway (abbreviated SWR) is one of the 19 railway zones of Indian Railways, headquartered at Hubballi in the Indian state of Karnataka.
 SWR was created from carving out the routes from Southern Railways, South Central Railways and Central Railways in 2003.

 History

-The South Western Railway zone came into existence on 1 April 2003 by bifurcating Mysuru and Bengaluru divisions from Southern Railway along with Hubballi division from South Central Railway.
+The South Western Railway zone came into existence on 3 April 2003 by bifurcating Mysuru and Bengaluru divisions from Southern Railway along with Hubballi division from South Central Railway.
 It is headquartered at Hubballi and comprises three divisions namely Hubballi, Mysuru, and Bengaluru.
-The fourth division at Kalaburagi was slated to be the fourth division which was supposed to be carved out from Hubli, Secunderabad, Guntakal and Solapur divisions.
+The fourth division at Kalaburagi was slated to be the fourth division which was supposed to be carved out from Hubballi, Secunderabad, Guntkal and Solapur divisions.
 Currently the divisional office at Kalaburagi is on hold due to operational constraints.

+With effect from 1st October 2026, the Railway lines of Mangaluru area was merged with the Mysuru railway division of South Western Railway (SWR) to facilitate more efficient administrative management.